shaunchuah/software_engineering_for_science/docs/cloud/the-internet.md

 ## What is the Internet?

 The internet is a global network of computers that are connected to each other.
 It allows computers to communicate with each other and share information.
-The internet is made up of a collection of networks that are connected using a set of standard protocols.
+There are 4 key aspects to understanding how the internet actually works:

+1. The TCP/IP Protocol
+2. The HTTP Protocol
+3. DNS (Domain Name System)
+4. URLs

+We will build from the ground up, starting with the actual cables that connect the world, all the way to the URLs that you type into your browser.

 ## The TCP/IP Protocol